dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 generate an independent index data structure.
 Implementations are, of course, free to maintain their own index if they prefer.

-The Entry protobuf message schema is:
+The "Entry" and "InflatedEntry" protobuf message schemas are:

     message Entry {
+      required string key = 1;
+      optional bytes value = 2;
+      optional bool deleted = 3;
+      required bytes trie = 4;
+      repeated uint64 clock = 5;
+      optional uint64 inflate = 6;
+    }

+    message InflatedEntry {
       message Feed {
         required bytes key = 1;
       }

       required string key = 1;
       optional bytes value = 2;
+      optional bool deleted = 3;
-      required bytes trie = 3;
+      required bytes trie = 4;
-      repeated uint64 clock = 4;
+      repeated uint64 clock = 5;
-      optional uint64 inflate = 5;
+      optional uint64 inflate = 6;
-      repeated Feed feeds = 6;
+      repeated Feed feeds = 7;
-      optional bytes contentFeed = 7;
+      optional bytes contentFeed = 8;
     }

-Some fields are specific to the multi-writer features described in their own DEP and mentioned only partially here.
+Some fields are specific to the multi-writer features described in their own DEP (`0008: Multi-Writer`) and mentioned only partially here.
 The fields common to both message types are:

 - `key`: UTF-8 key that this node describes.
 Leading and trailing forward slashes (`/`) are always stripped before storing in protobuf.
 - `value`: arbitrary byte array.
-A non-existent `value` entry indicates that this Entry indicates a deletion of the key; this is distinct from specifying an empty (zero-length) value.
+It is valid to set an empty (zero-length) value.
+- `deleted`: indicates that this is a "tombstone" entry, recording a deletion of a key.
+It is recommended (but not required) to keep this value undefined for `put` entries instead of setting to `false` explicitly.
+Note that a deletion entry can have a non-null `value`, which could be used to store user-defined metadata about the deletion.
 - `trie`: a structured array of pointers to other Entry entries in the feed, used for navigating the tree of keys.
 - `clock`: reserved for use in the forthcoming `multi-writer` standard.
 An empty list is the safe (and expected) value for `clock` in single-writer use cases.
-- `inflate`: a "pointer" (reference to a feed index number) to the most recent entry in the feed that has the optional `feeds` and `contentFeed` fields set.
+- `inflate`: a "pointer" (reference to a feed index number) to the most recent `InflatedEntry` in the feed (that has the `feeds` and `contentFeed` fields set).
+Not set in the first entry (an `InflatedEntry`) in the feed.
-  Not defined if `feeds` and `contentFeed` are defined in the same message.
 - `feeds`: reserved for use with `multi-writer`.
 The safe single-writer value is to use the current feed's hypercore public key.
 - `contentFeed`: for applications which require a parallel "content" hypercore